AaltoSciComp/scicomp-docs/triton/usage/storage.rst

 - Is all your IO concatenated at one point, or spread out over the whole job?

-And in general, could you describe what kind of job it is, the type of disk read and write happens, and in what kinds of pattern?
-Many small files, a few large ones, reading same files over and over, etc.  All at the beginning, constant through the job, etc.  Or, were there any other jobs that had a large amount of disk read?
+( and if we've asked you specifically about your jobs, could you also describe what kind of job it is, the type of disk read and write happens, and in what kinds of pattern?
+Many small files, a few large ones, reading same files over and over, etc.  How's it spread out across jobs? )

 If you think your IO may have bad patterns or even you just want to talk to make sure, let one of the Triton staff know or submit an issue